Avergrove/avergroves-learning-notes/docs/tetris/7-2_stacking.md

 https://harddrop.com/wiki/Purple_Rain_Setups

 For purple rain to work, you need to have a 1-block difference to the next hole.
+(1-sided fractal slot.)

 ## DT Cannon
 - Easily buildable when you 2-side is flat.
 Just slap on a J/L + SZ piece and you are good to go!